fdolisy/NLP_portfolio/README.md

 ### What I learned
 I have a large amount of work experience in python, so this assignment was a nice review for me.
 I did learn a few very specific things, such as how to make a “main” function in python, how to make file paths be cross platform and how to use pickle as a whole.

-## Program 2 - Guessing Game :dart:
+## Portfolio 2 - Guessing Game :dart:
 [Here](Guessing_Game/Hw2_fcd180001.py) is a python program that normalizes data and uses it in a guessing game.
 The data comes from [this](Guessing_Game/anat19.txt) text file containing a chapter of an anatomy textbook.

 ## Portfolio 3 - WordNet :goal_net: